-Pedego Cape Cod is in Dennis Village on Route 6A, near beautiful bike paths, beaches, shops, galleries and Sesuit Harbor!
-This is a great area to test ride a Pedego Electric Bike (complimentary, of course) or take a rental for a few hours or a full day.
+Located in Dennis Village on Route 6A near beautiful bike paths and beaches – a great area to test ride a Pedego Electric Bike (complimentary, of course) or take a rental for a few hours or a full day.
 From this mid-Cape location, an electric bike is all you need to leisurely travel the Cape Cod Rail Trail to the Lower or Upper Cape.
 But be forewarned – once you ride a Pedego, you’ll want one for your very own!

-A Pedego Electric Bike is the very best way to experience Cape Cod & the Islands!
+A Pedego electric bike rental is the very best way to experience Cape Cod.

 The dramatic landscapes, the contrasts between bay, pond and ocean, the historic villages and shops…there’s no better way to take in the Cape & Islands.